Click the map above to find us

 Nicolai Fechin Art for sale.
 Charcoals, Drawings, Paintings at Parsons in Taos

 Nicolai Fechin is the most internationally famous artist of the early Taos art colony.

 His work is highly sought by collectors worldwide, especially China, the United States and Russia.

 Click below to download more Nicolai Fechin Complete Original Artworks

 Nicolai Fechin Artist Biography

-Nicolai Fechin's Taos: his Art and Life:
+Nicolai Fechin's Taos: His Home, Art and Life:

 "He felt particularly close to the Indians and his greatest American works were of Indians," Fechin's daughter, Eya

 "He thought Pueblo Indians possessed the same spirit as well as other qualities of the Tartars of his homeland.
 He always painted his Indians as they were, never creating artificial scenes with nonauthentic props."
 "He loved the place (Taos).
 He had found an American 'home'.
 He said the Taos mountains reminded him of the beauty he had seen in Siberia.
 He painted with fervor."
 (Balcomb xi-xii)

 "New Mexico encouraged him to paint landscapes.
 Like all the Taos artists, he appreciated the light of Taos."